wombleton/gitlaw-nz/acts/P/Port Companies Act 1988.md

 ##### 7A Restrictions on holding equity securities

-*   (1) No port company shall have in its memorandum or articles of association or in its constitution, as the case may be, any provision providing for the class of shares referred to in [section 7(1)][11] (as repealed by section 4 of the Port Companies Amendment Act 1990), or any provisions permitted by subsection (2) of that section (as so repealed).
+*   (1) No port company shall have in its constitution any provision providing for the class of shares referred to in [section 7(1)][11] (as repealed by section 4 of the Port Companies Amendment Act 1990), or any provisions permitted by subsection (2) of that section (as so repealed).

     (2) Where a port company does not comply with subsection (1), the Minister may, in accordance with this section, make such alterations to the memorandum of association and articles of association or the constitution of the port company as the Minister considers appropriate in order to achieve the purpose of subsection (1).